ichthyosaurus/sailfish-patch/README.md

 ### General Information
 `-h, --help`
   Show a short help text and exit.
-Use `man 1 gen-sailfish-patch` to access this complete manual.
+Use `man 1 sailfish-patch` to access this complete manual.

 `-V, --version`
-  Show version and licensing information about `gen-sailfish-patch`.
+  Show version and licensing information about `sailfish-patch`.

 ## EXIT STATUS